 The moon.
 The sword reminded Anina of the moon, on nights when it couldn’t decide whether to shine like silver or gleam like gold.
 The shimmer of the metal tickled something at the back of Anina’s mind, something she had tried to forget.

 The memories came back now.
-The stack of minerals the men in her village had dug from the graves.
+The stack of minerals the people in her village had dug from the graves.
 The crash of footsteps and the violent mayhem as the raiders came.
 The terror that had risen within Anina as she had hidden behind the metal slabs, the panic when the raiders found her.
-The lustre of the mineral beneath her hand, and then the blinding light of her lashing.
+The lustre of the mineral beneath her hand, and then the blinding light of her magic-lashing.
 The awful, mind-numbing pain.

 “No,” Anina whispered, unable to accept where her thoughts were heading.